-These are the best running smartwatches you can buy right now
+These are the best running watches you can buy right now

 It may not be an Android smartwatch, but the Apple Watch Series 6 is an excellent choice for iPhone users.
 You'll appreciate the seamless experience that occurs when your phone and smartwatch run on the same operating system.
 This is one of the latest releases from the company, and it offers some minor improvements.
 For example, if you're a runner, you'll be able to take advantage of health and fitness tracking on the Apple Watch Series 6.

 As always, this smartwatch maintains the design that most iOS users are familiar with by now.
-There are some new color options within the Series 6 lineup, including blue, red, gold, and graphite.
+Some new color options within the Series 6 lineup include blue, red, gold, and graphite.
 You can choose between a 40mm and a 44mm case.
 You'll also have a few options when it comes to the case material, including aluminum, stainless steel, and titanium.
 Under the hood, you get an improved S6 processor.

 Some of the basic health and fitness features include built-in GPS, heart-rate monitoring, an always-on altimeter, blood oxygen (SpO2) monitoring, electrocardiogram (ECG) readings, native sleep tracking, and much more.
-The recent introduction of Apple Fitness+ shows the company has taken note of how competitive the fitness smartwatch industry is becoming.
+The recent introduction of Apple Fitness+ shows the company has noted how competitive the fitness smartwatch industry is becoming.
 This subscription service offers a giant library of video-led workouts.
-Choose your workout and the video will display on your preferred Apple device so you can follow along.
+Choose your activity, and the video will display on your preferred Apple device so you can follow along.

 Not surprisingly, the Apple Watch Series 6 isn't the cheapest smartwatch out there.
 Runners with iPhones might not mind paying the extra money for this experience.
 With that in mind, nothing is stopping iPhone users from seeking out a more running-focused smartwatch that runs on a different operating system.
 Perhaps the biggest disappointment is that these wearables still only offer a depressing 18 hours of battery life, so prepare for daily charging.
+The new Apple Watch Series 7 is available, which is worth considering if you want faster charging and a few design improvements.
+Otherwise, the Apple Watch Series 6 is still a great pick.

 Pros: